Cecrops I: Patronage of Athens

-During his reign which lasted for 50 years, the gods resolved to take possession of cities in which each of them should receive their own peculiar worship.
+During his reign, the gods resolved to take possession of cities in which each of them should receive their own peculiar worship.
 Athena became the patron goddess of the city of Athens in a competition with Poseidon, as judged by Cecrops.
 The two raced ferociously towards the Acropolis and it was a very close race.
 Poseidon was the first to reach Attica and struck the acropolis with his trident and thereby created a salt sea which was known in later times by the name of the Erechthean well, from its being enclosed in the temple of Erechtheus.
 After him, Athena arrived and called on Cecrops to witness her act of taking possession.
 She planted an olive tree on the hill of the acropolis, which continued to be shown in the Pandrosium down to the latest times.
 But when the two gods continued to strive for possession of the country, Zeus parted them and appointed arbiters - not, as some have affirmed, Cecrops and Cranaus, nor Erysichthon, but the twelve gods.
 And in accordance with their verdict the country was adjudged to Athena, because Cecrops bore witness that she had been the first to plant the olive.
 Athena, therefore, called the city Athens after herself.
 Poseidon in hot anger flooded the Thriasian plain and laid Attica under the sea.

 A rationalistic explanation of the fable was propounded by the eminent Roman antiquary Varro.
 According to him, the olive-tree suddenly appeared in Attica, and at the same time there was an eruption of water in another part of the country.
 So king Cecrops sent to inquire of Apollo at Delphi what these portents might signify.
 The oracle answered that the olive and the water were the symbols of Athena and Poseidon respectively, and that the people of Attica were free to choose which of these deities they would worship.
 Accordingly, the question was submitted to a general assembly of the citizens and citizenesses; for in these days women had the vote as well as men.
 All the men voted for the god, and all the women voted for the goddess; and as there was one more woman than there were men, the goddess appeared at the head of the poll.
 Chagrined at the loss of the election, Poseidon flooded the country with the water of the sea, and to appease his wrath it was decided to deprive women of the vote and to forbid children to bear their mother's names for the future.

 The Athenians said that the contest between Poseidon and Athena took place on the second of the month Boedromion, and hence they omitted that day from the calendar.

+According to the 3rd-to-4th-century AD writer Eusebius, Cecrops's reign lasted for 50 years.